 Supporting and promoting workplace diversity is key to good employee management because recognising everyone’s value within a business is all-important.
 A work environment must be a place where workers feel that their participation in an organisation is vital.
 It helps ensure employees achieve their full potential which in turns improves engagement and productivity.

 Under UK law people are protected from being discriminated against because of a disability, their religion, race, sex, sexual orientation and their gender among other protected characteristics.
 However, social inclusion covers more than just the legal aspects regarding compliance.
-The strategy’s goal is to add “value” to a business, organisation or company by ensuring employee engagement and well-being in the workplace.
+The Charity Commissions diversity and inclusion strategy goal is to add “value” to a business, organisation or company by ensuring employee engagement and well-being in the workplace.

 The Civil Service incorporates diversity and inclusion by focusing on two key points: